JacpFX/JacpFX/_includes/structComposition.md

 }
 </pre>

-> Note: The same ManagedFragment class can be reused in any other component or perspective.
+> Note: The same ManagedFragment class can be reused in any other <i>FXComponent</i> or <i>FXPerspectives</i>.
 Detailed documentation about context access and the scope of ManagedFragments can be found in the documentation section.

 ### The final UI  ###
 <br/>